Eucharist: Nondenominational Christians

 Many non-denominational Christians, including the Churches of Christ, receive communion every Sunday.
 Others, including Evangelical churches such as the Church of God and Calvary Chapel, typically receive communion on a monthly or periodic basis.
-Many non-denominational Christians hold to the Biblical autonomy of local churches and have no universal requirement among congregations.
+Non-denominational churches are often autonomous, with governance and practices determined by individual congregations rather than by a central authority.

 Some Churches of Christ, among others, use grape juice and unleavened wafers or unleavened bread and practice open communion.

 Syriac Christianity

 Edessan Rite (Church of the East)

 Holy Qurbana or Qurbana Qaddisha, the "Holy Offering" or "Holy Sacrifice", refers to the Eucharist as celebrated according to the East Syriac Christianity.
 The main Anaphora of the East Syrian tradition is the Holy Qurbana of Addai and Mari.

 Syro-Antiochene Rite (West Syriac)

 Holy Qurobo or Qurobo Qadisho refers to the Eucharist as celebrated in the West Syrian traditions of Syriac Christianity, while that of the West Syrian tradition is the Liturgy of Saint James.

 Both are extremely old, going back at least to the third century, and are the oldest extant liturgies continually in use.